zidude1234/30_Days_of_Python/Day 06/README.md

 ## Objective
 This repository contains the solution for the Day Six of the "30 Days of Python Challenge"!
-Thanks @Asabaneh for the excellent Python Content! 👋🏻
+Thanks <a href =  https://github.com/Asabeneh/30-Days-Of-Python>@Asabaneh </a> for the excellent Python Content! 👋🏻

 ## 💻 Exercises: Day 6